-Find the right business model to grow your company
+Find the right business model to grow your startup

-The Erasmus Incubation Programme is a 4-month incubation programme that empowers you to find the right business model, test your pricing models and engage in partnerships to set up your supply chain.
+The Erasmus Incubation Programme is a 3-month incubation programme that empowers you to find the right business model to grow your startup.
 During this programme you will be pushed to take the next step.
 You already know your customer’s pains and gains by heart, developed a prototype and found a launching customer.
 The next steps are to find a scalable business model and acquire the skills to grow your customer base.

 During this programme, you will: